-Saving material, energy and money – Greening Homes’ core pillars in action
+Saving material, energy and money – Greening Homes’ core pillars in action By: greening homes

 At Greening Homes, we operate under 5 ‘pillars’ of sustainability.
 We are always looking for ways to implement sustainable practices on our jobs, even when this requires a little extra work and dedication.